What happens when we mix 50% sass breed with 50% spirit breed? A Pomchi breed is what happens.

 What Is a Pomchi?
 Breed Overview

-The Pomchi dog is the result of mating a Chihuahua with a Pomeranian; two purebred dogs.
-Due to the similar size of the breeds, the dam and the sire are interchangeable.
+Due to the similar small dog size of the breeds, the dam and the sire are interchangeable.

-A First generation Chihuahua Pomeranian mix is 50% Pomeranian and 50% Chihuahua offspring.
-As the generations move on, breeders may breed a full Pomeranian or full Chihuahua with a Pomchi, or they may breed two Pomchis.
+A First generation Pomeranian Chihuahua mix is 50% Pomeranian and 50% Chihuahua offspring dogs.
+As the generations move on, dog breeders may breed a full Pomeranian or full Chihuahua with a Pomchi, or they may breed two Pomchis.
 The idea of breeding two Pomchis is to have a better idea of their potential temperament, as we have done with purebred dogs.

-With a cross-breed you can never be entirely sure of the dog you will end up with.
-You may end up with more Pom than Chi or more Chi than Pom.
+With a mixed breed you can never be entirely sure of the dog you will end up with.
+You may end up with a little dog that’s more Pom than Chi or more Chi than Pom.

-This designer mix is not a purebred dog with pedigree so they aren’t recognised by any major Kennel Club.
-They are a designer cross breed of a Pomeranian and Chihuahua.
+This designer Pomeranian Chihuahua mix is not a purebred dog with a pedigree so they aren’t recognized by any major Kennel Club.
+They are a designer crossbreed of a Pomeranian and Chihuahua.

 Due to their popularity, a pomchi puppy price tag can be around the $950 mark, but, on average prices range between $350 – $1,200 USD.

-As with all breeds as their popularity increases, more and more Pomchis are finding themselves in shelters, so rescue is also an option.
+As with all dog breeds as their popularity increases, more and more Pomchis are finding themselves in shelters, so a rescue is also an option.